Distribution Deliverable Essentials for VineHill Entertainment in 2020

 Commence building a social media infrastructure

-Consider what pre-production material might be useful as DVD extras.
+Consider what pre-production materials might be useful as DVD extras.

 For example audition tapes, storyboards, script meetings

-Talent agreements should be negotiated and firmly in place
+All talent agreements must be negotiated and firmly secured with signatures

 Capture behind the scenes footage